Consents and Regulations for Energy Improvements to Older Homes

 Energy improvement measures may require consent

-It is important to remember that various types of work to older buildings may require consent.
+Various types of work to older buildings may require consent.
 Where historic buildings are designated - for example, as listed buildings or scheduled monuments - then listed building or scheduled monument consent may be required.

 In addition to these consents, planning permission may also be required for work to historic buildings and those in conservation areas.

-They will prefer measures that are inconspicuous and do not alter the fabric of historic places.
+They'll prefer measures that are inconspicuous and do not alter the fabric of historic places.

 Energy efficiency and building regulations